 When I started out there wasn’t maternity leave, certainly not for people on temporary contracts as I was for my first seven years in academia.
 Three of my children are born in July and August so I was starting the new academic year with very small children.
 I have come across many assumptions that I’m the person in the room who will take the notes, that I’ll be the teaching and learning associate and not the research.
 Where possible, I have turned these assumptions and barriers to my advantage.
 The University of Bristol opened its doors to women across all degrees from day one and for that I’m extremely proud.

-You can read about the University’s new Vision and Strategy here.
+You can watch the 2022 Alumni Briefing below.
 For your opportunity to hear from Professor Evelyn Welch next year, please save the date for an alumni lecture on Friday 9 June 2023 and we’ll be in touch with more details.